NuGet/docs.microsoft.com-nuget/docs/guides/Create-UWP-Packages-CS.md

 ---
-title: Create NuGet Packages for the Universal Windows Platform
+title: Create NuGet Packages for the UWP Platform (C#)
 description: An end-to-end walkthrough of creating NuGet packages using a Windows Runtime Component for the Universal Windows Platform in C#.
 author: rrelyea
 ms.author: rrelyea